MA (Hons) Geography, Society and Environment

 Edinburgh

-The Geography, Society and Environment degree is designed for students who are interested in human geography and related topics in urban design, social policy, cities and modern studies.
+MA (Hons) Geography, Society and Environment will interest you if you want to specialise in human geography and related topics such as urban design, social policy and equity, sustainable cities, and sustainable development.
 Overall, this degree explores the ways in which people shape and are shaped by the places and environments in which they live.
-How do cities change and how do the people involved shape those cities and neighbourhoods?
-How does the built environment shape our behaviour?
-What makes some places healthier or happier or more resilient?

 Course content